Reshmachowdaryanche/Kotlin/Jetpack_compose.md

 > }
 > ```
 >
-> Every time the button is clicked, the `clicks` value changes.
-Compose recomposes the `Text()` composable with the new value and updates only the required UI instead of redrawing the entire screen.
+> In this example:
 >
-> ---
+> * `clicks` is the state.
+> * Whenever the button is clicked, the value of `clicks` changes.
+> * Compose calls the composable again with the updated value.
+> * The `Text()` composable gets recomposed and displays the latest count.
 >
-> ## Intelligent Recomposition
+> So the flow becomes:
 >
-> One of the biggest advantages of Compose is that recomposition is intelligent.
+> ```text
+> State Change
+>      ↓
+> Recomposition
+>      ↓
+> UI Updated
+> ```
 >
-> Compose does not recompose the entire UI tree every time state changes.
-Instead, it recomposes only the composables whose inputs have changed and skips the rest.
+> Compose automatically updates the UI without developers manually changing views.
 >
-> This improves:
+> ---
 >
-> * Performance
-> * CPU usage
-> * Battery efficiency
+> # Intelligent Recomposition
 >
-> ---
+> One of the biggest advantages of Compose is that recomposition is intelligent and optimized.
 >
-> ## Recomposition Skips Unchanged UI
+> Rebuilding the entire UI tree every time state changes would be computationally expensive and would consume more CPU and battery.
 >
-> Compose tries to skip as much work as possible.
+> Compose solves this problem by recomposing only the composables whose inputs have changed and skipping the rest.
 >
 > Example:
 >